GL-Li/vimwiki/Rust_language.md

     - `$ cargo check` to quickly check if the project is compilable.
     - `$ cargo build --release` to build executable for release.
 It is an optimized build and is slow than simple `$ cargo build`.
     - `$ cargo update` to update dependencies
+    - `$ cargo doc --open` to generate and view documentation of the project.
 - files
     - `Cargo.toml`: specify dependencies and versions. `$ cargo update` will only update to the lastes of the major version.
 For example, if the version is `8.5.2` in the file, the update only update it to the latest `8.x.x` but not `9.x.x`.
     - `Cargo.lock`: locks the dependency versions of the project when the project was first build or run.
 The future `$ cargo run` and `$ cargo build` will use the versions locked in this file unless run `$ cargo update`.